TriDefender/zcode-api/README.md

 ### Async (Off-Peak / Idle Plan)

 `/async/*` routes are gated by `async.enabled: true` in config (default `false`).
-They require a logged-in oauth credential (the off-peak backend needs both the JWT from login and the coding-plan API key — a JWT-less credential returns 400 `async_credentials_unavailable`).
+They require a logged-in credential that carries a JWT (the off-peak backend needs both the JWT from login and the coding-plan API key — a JWT-less credential, e.g. from `auth login --import`, returns 400 `async_credentials_unavailable`).

 When enabled, requests are routed through ZCode's off-peak ticket-queue backend: